Svalentinow/Machine-learning-classwork/README.md

 * conducted EDA on data science salary
 * used central limit theorem
 * concluded that the dataset was not good enough for modelling due to lack of observations.

+# My review of this class
+Initially I did not like this class.
+Professor Johnson approach was more hands on where we had to create some models like adaline and logistic regression from scratch.
+I thought it was useless since the sci-kit learn library exists where you can import these models.
+However I changed my mind as I had fun doing these exercises that were sometimes hard.
+In addition, my knowledge of the math used in these models deepened, like linear alegbra and calculus.
+Maybe this class would only be usefull if I wanted to become a researcher but I still appreciate the in-depth look.
+However, who knows?
+This knowledge and experience may be useful later.